5argon/arkham-starter/sveltekit/src/lib/md/campaign-reference.md

 ## Top Section

 This section tells you some campaign-wide information.
 For example, all the Core Set encounter sets used throughout the campaign.
 It maybe useful in some organization scheme, maybe you want to move all the relevant core encounters to near the campaign encounter sets while the campaign is on-going.

+### Printing the Setup Reference Card

+If you want to go analog, this link takes you to an Arkham-esque card graphic containing the content in Matrix Tab.
+Keep this card near all the campaign encounter sets so you are able to pick all the required sets as soon as you opened the box.

+Each one is sized at 94 x 69 mm at 300 DPI.
+That is +5 mm each size from a regular card game size of 89 x 64 mm to give you some bleed space to cut after printing.
+It is really small once printed though!
+But players replaying should be able to recognize the icons at least.

 ### Encounter Set Sorting